-In this article, I am going to share how to add your site and setup Cloudflare on your WordPress Blog.
+In this article, I am going to share how to setup Cloudflare for your WordPress Blog.

 Step 1 – Create Cloudflare Account

-First you need to create an account on Cloudflare.
+First, you need to create an account.
 Open Official Website and click on Sign Up button at the top left corner.
 You can also use this link to sign up.
 Enter your email address, a strong password and accept terms and conditions.
 Click Create Account button.

 Step 2 – Setup Website

-These are wizard drive steps.
+These are wizard-driven steps.
 You just need to enter requested data and click continue button.

 In this step, you need to enter the domain name and click on Scan DNS Records.You can enter multiple names separated by a comma.
 It scans your site to find out existing DNS and other related information.
 It also shows a small video on Cloudflare.
 Click on Continue.

 This is how it shows the DNS records.
-It include A, AAA and CNAME entries and everything.
+It includes A, AAA and CNAME entries and everything.

 Do not change anything and just hit Continue.